scottkurz/sample.batch.tweetanalyzer/README.md

 #### Access from sample

 Store these in a file named **twitter4j.properties** in any directory you like.
-You will reference later, via the "snatcher" utility.
+You will reference these later, via the "snatcher" utility.

 It should look like: